Different Attitudes, Different Results

 ____ We’re hopeless.

 Really?
-I saw him last night, and ____ was all right.
+I saw ____ last night, and he was all right.

-The contest is tomorrow, but Yuna ____ her teammates are not practicing.
+The contest is tomorrow, but Yuna and her teammates ____ not practicing.

 Me, too.
 We're ____ getting anywhere.